OCSCD’s Involvement in Conservation

-has expanded over the years, keeping pace with the continuing development and growth of Ocean County.
-Its mission is now multi-faceted, including the enforcement of Chapter 251, education and public outreach programs, and the research and development of techniques to improve soil health and water quality.
+Ocean County Soil Conservation District’s involvement in conservation has expanded over the years, keeping pace with the continuing development and growth of Ocean County.
+Our mission is now multi-faceted, including the enforcement of the Soil Erosion and Sediment Control Act, education and public outreach programs, and the research and development of techniques to improve soil health and water quality.

 OCSCD has numerous internship projects and opportunities.
 Valuable experiences are available in natural resource management, public outreach, education and presentations, graphic design, clerical and office management and more!

 Please see the internship descriptions below or contact the District for an updated list.
 If you have a specific idea for a project, and don’t see it listed, please submit it to the District for consideration and review.
 Interns are generally offered a stipend (currently $700.00) that is payable upon the successful completion of the requirements and the end of the semester that is meant to help offset the cost of tuition.

 All interns will be selected based on their application, transcripts, advisor approval, a professor recommendation and an interview with Ocean County Soil Conservation District staff.

 - Complete an internship application

 - Submit a copy of current transcripts

 - Obtain a recommendation or endorsement from a professor or advisor